Skip to Content

 Instructions

 • Slowly sprinkle the aloe vera powder into the bottle, a small pinch at a time.
 (If you add too much at once, it will clump.)
-Shake the bottle after each pinch until the aloe is dissolved.
+Stir as you go (or shake the bottle) after each pinch of aloe until it's dissolved.
 Repeat until all of the powder is combined.

 Notes